3bbb127-art/imtiaz-trading-market-intelligence/PROJECT_STATUS.md

 * `npm run build`
 * Parser verification test

+The actual PR check results must be inspected before merge.

-A green Vercel Preview deployment alone does not verify parser correctness or the complete application logic.
+A Vercel Preview marked `Ready` does not, by itself, verify parser correctness or application logic.

-## Known Verification Gap

-The current PR must still be independently verified on GitHub before merge.

-Downstream engines are not being declared verified by this file.

-No production-readiness claim is valid until the required verification and regression checks pass.
+A successful deployment to `main` does not, by itself, verify the PR.

+Previous agent reports are not substitutes for current independent verification.

 ## Files Changed in PR #2